PJYankee/PJYankee/README.md

 I have been a software engineer since 2015 and love designing and writing backend code.
+I am also a part time professor of Computer Science at
+SUNY Polytechnic Institute where I teach object oriented programming in Java.

 Most of my repositories are private, the ones that I shared are just personal projects that have been fun to tinker with over the years!